hujunhaorobert/playwright-automation/README.md

     2. Go to playwright-automation folder

-    3. Install npm (or yarn) if not done yet, but not mix using npm or yarn
+    3. Install node, npm (or yarn) if not done yet, but not mix using npm or yarn

     4. Install all dependencies by CLI